vcloudblock/vcloudblock-desktop/CHANGE.md

 - **Fix bug**

-    1. Because shield in openblock-resource source code is misspelled as sheild, shield filter in GUI interface is null.
+    1. Because shield in vcloudblock-resource source code is misspelled as sheild, shield filter in GUI interface is null.
     2. In VM, one more line of startheartbeat function call is written, and startheartbeat repeats reentry, resulting in real-time communication error.
     3. Add rtscts flow control configuration to repair the situation that some three-party compatible boards cannot be used when opening rtscts flow control.
     4. Cannot edit input-box after the alert or confirm window pops up.